Vietnam adventure holiday

 Late availability on these dates: 16 Dec, 10 Feb, 13 Feb, 24 Feb, 09 Mar

 Description of Vietnam adventure holiday

 Spend two weeks getting to know magical Vietnam, from top to bottom, taking in beautiful rural locations and its vibrant cities.
-Travel from Hanoi in the north to Saigon (Ho Chi Minh City) in the south, exploring the rich heritage of the imperial cities, beautiful coastal scenery and the vibrant life of the Mekong Delta.
+Travel from Hanoi in the north to Ho Chi Minh City (Saigon) in the south, exploring the rich heritage of the cities, beautiful coastal scenery and the vibrant life of the Mekong Delta.
 Youll get to know Vietnams sociable culture, too, as so much of life goes on in the streets: eating, washing, socialising, buying and selling or impromptu games.
-Vietnam boasts incredible sights, but the ever-changing, intoxicating parade of Vietnamese daily life and its amazing cuisine is equally as fascinating.
+Vietnam boasts incredible sights, but immersing yourself in Vietnamese daily life and its amazing cuisine is equally as fascinating.

-You will spend 10 nights in hotels, sleep on a boat cruising between the limestone karsts of Halong Bay and experience some Mekong Delta hospitality in a local guesthouse.
-A sleeper train whisks you between Hanoi and Hue, and there is one internal flight from Danang to Saigon, to transport you quickly into the warm, bustling south of the country.
+You will spend 10 nights in hotels, sleep on a boat cruising between the limestone karsts of Halong Bay and experience some Mekong Delta hospitality in a local guest house.
+A sleeper train whisks you between Hanoi and Hue, and there is one internal flight from Danang to Ho Chi Minh City, to transport you quickly into the warm, bustling south of the country.
 This is a busy itinerary covering considerable distances to give you an incredible snapshot of this lively country.

 Check dates, prices & availability

 4 Reviews of Vietnam adventure holiday